 Back pain is one of the most universal complaints of patients that come to Idaho Falls Physical Therapy.
+The recent statistics on back pain is saying that people are suffering a lot from this.
 We live in a world that has so much to offer.
 Whether you love hiking in the great outdoors, playing golf, racquetball, hitting the gym, etc. you will most likely experience back pain.
 Most day to day activities also put a heavy strain on our backs.
 Idaho Falls physical therapy encourages patients to do the things that they love by giving their bodies the freedom to do so.

 Physical Therapy Alternative

 Pick PT specializes in techniques to help improve back pain.
 Whether the pain is chronic or acute, back pain can interfere with daily activities and needs to be addressed.
 Physical therapy is a great alternative to treating pain with the band aid of potentially addictive medications.
 The skills and exercises learned in physical therapy can help prevent future back injuries by strengthening the muscles and teaching proper moving techniques.

 Back pain can be concentrated to one area, most commonly the lower back is the complained about area.
 Back pain is acute if it lasts less than three months.
 Back pain is considered chronic if it lasts longer than three months.
 The pain could also be considered recurrent if the symptoms come back often but do not stick around for longer than three months.

 Common causes of back pain include but are not limited to:

 - Heavy Lifting

 What should you expect when you go to a physical therapy appointment for back pain?
 Physical Therapists are trained to specialize in body movement.
 They can formulate a personalized exercise and care plan for those who have limited mobility due to any of the above issues.